-The Master Plan Vision for working heritage is proposed to be delivered through the series of development proposals which will ultimately deliver an enlarged and consolidated heritage area, biodiversity conservation, subdivision of peripheral lands and the equestrian and adaptive uses and events which have been based on preserving the heritage and encouraging the potential use of Fernhill.
-The opportunity to introduce public events to the state heritage area, deliver biobanking areas and supply a diverse range of housing on the periphery of the site, would provide funding that would be used to protect and enhance the heritage significance of the site in the long term.
+It is imperative that Penrith City Council act on the findings of the Masterplan, which have been based on preserving the heritage and encouraging the potential use of Fernhill.
+The opportunity to introduce public events and supply a diverse range of housing on the site, would provide funding that would be used to restore and conserve the heritage significance of the site.